 - 40% think it’s true (42% women, 58% men).

-- Tip: Small and mid-size SUVs and minivans are the cheapest to insure.
-In the 2015 model year, the Jeep Wrangler Sport is the least expensive vehicle to insure, according to Insure.com’s study of rates.
+- Tip: SUVs, CUVs, pickup trucks and minivans are the cheapest to insure.
+In the 2020 model year, the Mazda CX-3 is the least expensive vehicle to insure, according to Insure.com’s study of rates.
+In recent years, SUV and CUVs dominated our list of least expensive cars to insure and 2020 is no exception.
+There were 15 SUVs and CUVs in the top 20 as well as five vans, one sedan and one pickup.
 Small cars do not have the cheapest rates because they are often chosen by younger, inexperienced drivers who submit more claims.
-Also, injury claims are higher from small cars, which lack the weight and protection offered by larger vehicles.
+Also, injury claims a re higher from small cars, which lack the weight and protection offered by larger vehicles.

 Myth 5: The Affordable Care Act (also called Obamacare) allows health insurance companies to base rates on medical conditions such as high blood pressure, heart disease and cancer.